Eziknmad/holbertonschool-shell/permissions/README.md

 8- The 7-everybody file adds execution permission to the owner, the group owner and the other users, to the file hello.

+9- The 8-james_Bond file sets the permission to the file hello as follow: Owner: no permission at all, Group: no permission at all & Other users: all the permissions.

+10-The 9-John_Doe file